overton-group/NetNC/README.txt

 a.
 'FTI' analysis mode:
 NetNC_v2pt2.pl -n MyNetwork.txt -i NodeList.txt -o /path/to/my/outdir/fileprefix -F

-The final output (an edge list) will be in the file /path/to/my/outdir/fileprefix.FDRthresholded_mincutDensity0pt306_noDoublets.txt
+The final output (an edge list) will be in the file: /path/to/my/outdir/fileprefix.FDRthresholded_mincutDensity0pt306_noDoublets.txt

 b.
 'FBT' analysis mode:
 NetNC_v2pt2.pl -n MyNetwork.txt -i NodeList.txt -o /path/to/my/outdir/fileprefix -M

-The final output as a node list will be located at /path/to/my/outdir/fileprefix_NFCS-mixturemodel.coherentNodes A network from the node where edges have bonferroni corrected -log(p)<=0.05 is output to /path/to/my/outdir/fileprefix_NFCS-mixturemodel.coherentNet.txt
+The final output as a node list will be located at: /path/to/my/outdir/fileprefix_NFCS-mixturemodel.coherentNodes Additionally, a network from the coherent nodes in the above file and where edges have bonferroni corrected -log(p)<=0.05 is output to: /path/to/my/outdir/fileprefix_NFCS-mixturemodel.coherentNet.txt

-Please see further details below
+Please see further details below.

 ##
 ## INTRODUCTION